hyperion-project/hyperion.docs/docs/en/user/Installation.md

 ::: details Other distributions based on Ubuntu or Debian

-The same easy installation script can be used, but the underderlying distribution codename needs to be provided by an additional option
+The same easy installation script can be used, but the underlying distribution codename needs to be provided by an additional option

   `--ubuntu` _codebase name_ or `--debian` _codebase name_